resumik/resumik.github.io/content/design/index.md

 ## Supports Great Artists

 Let's face it - we have a little in common with graphics.
-We program and manage, but that's pretty much sums it up.
+We program and manage stuff, but that's pretty much sums it up.
 We're aware of that - and aware of options available to us.
 Back in the days, we discovered [Adobe Stock](https://stock.adobe.com/).
 If you search for `cv` or `resume`, you'll find lots of great looking documents.

 ## Simple